-Friday: breakfast; bread and fruit is provided at lunch (you will need to bring your own sandwich-fillers and anything else you might like); cooked evening meal.
+Friday: Breakfast (bread, cereal, porridge).
+Lunch: bread and water is provided at lunch (you will need to bring your own sandwich-fillers and anything else you might like).
+Supper: cooked evening meal will be provided.*

 Some pilgrims like to stay in Walsingham on the Sunday night.
 This provides the opportunity to relax with fellow pilgrims, to dine together and to attend Mass in the Slipper Chapel at 10.00am on Monday, before finally heading home.
 Whilst this does not form part of the official pilgrimage programme, pilgrims are warmly invited, and encouraged, to stay.
 Any costs incurred for this must be met by the pilgrims themselves.
 As on Sunday, transport will be provided to return people to Ely or London.
 This transport is limited and is very much on a first-come first-served basis.

 As with all such similar pilgrimages and courses that we organise, as a corporate, spiritual, and physical enterprise, the participants of a walking pilgrimage must conform to certain social, religious, and physical standards.
 Accordingly, the Latin Mass Society reserves the right to decline applications to join the pilgrimage at its discretion, and without appeal.